happybara-io/WorkflowBuddy/README.md

 **This Slack App acts as an extension of Workflow Builder, providing access to significantly more Slack triggers (such as `app_mention`, `channel_created`, etc.) and expanding the suite of Steps available.**

-The most important **Step** this app adds is the `webhook`, which enables users to integrate their Slack Workflow Steps with almost any other application.
+⚡ The most important **Step** this app adds is the `Outgoing Webhook`, which enables users to integrate their Slack Workflow Steps with almost any other application.

 > **[ℹ️]** Alpha Disclaimer:
 >